Bit-Camp-IO/TMDA-Android/README.md

 Before running the app, ensure that you have the following:

-- Android Studio (version X.X.X or higher)
+- Android Studio (version 2022.2.1 or higher)
 - Java Development Kit (JDK) (version 1.8 or higher)
 - TMDB API key ([Sign up](https://www.themoviedb.org/documentation/api) for an account and obtain an API key)